GLOBAL MARKETS-Stocks, yields tumble after China lets yuan fall again

 The price of industrial commodities were lower at one point, with copper hitting a 6-year low, before rebounding.

-Gold rose for the fifth consecutive day, rising to $1124.51 an ounce.
-U.S. crude was up 0.5 percent at $43.31 a barrel, while copper gained 1.2 percent to $5,186 a tonne.
+Gold rose for the fifth consecutive day, hitting a three-week high of $1,119.890 an ounce.
+U.S. crude was down 0.3 percent at $42.94 a barrel, while copper gained 1.2 percent to $5,186 a tonne.
 (Additional reporting by Saikat Chatterjee in Hong Kong, Sudip Kar-Gupta in London and Sam Forgione in New York; Editing by Clive McKeef and Nick Zieminski; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)

 * Garuda to take one-time $137 mln tax amnesty hit in Q2 (Adds comment from CEO, background)